OpenEvalProject/evals/manuscripts/elife-15802/v2/manuscript.md

 In a final effort to resolve the dichotomy between the Ub fitness landscape and the evolutionary record, we visualized the average fitness of each position in DMSO and compared it to the minimum of the average fitness of each position for all perturbations (Figure 8F,G).
 The data in DMSO again shows that biologically relevant positions are sensitive, the face opposite the hydrophobic patch is extremely tolerant to mutation, and that core residues are intermediately tolerant.
 Perturbations dramatically increase mutational sensitivity at the C-terminus, around the hydrophobic patch and at some core positions.
 However, much of the tolerant face of the protein remains tolerant to mutation in all of the perturbations.
 By exploring a wider array of perturbations we should be able determine the environmental pressures that constrain these tolerant positions and explain the extreme conservation of Ub.

-## Specific elements of the shared response to perturbations
+### Specific elements of the shared response to perturbations

 To determine the elements of the shared response to HU, Caffeine and DTT, we defined 'shared sensitizing mutations' as those that were both sensitizing (delta fitness ≤ -0.2 for all perturbations) and consistent between perturbations (within 0.1 of the regression line) (Figure 9A and Figure 9—source data 1).
 Most of these mutations change from being mildly deleterious to being nearly null upon chemical stress.
 For example, in DMSO Ub tolerates mutation to small hydrophobics and other polar residues at Thr7.
 However, chemical stresses causes mutations of small hydrophobic or charged residues at this position to be deleterious.
 As Thr7 is adjacent to the hydrophobic patch residue Leu8, this sensitization is likely due to non-polar substitutions disrupting Ub adaptor protein binding and poly-Ub packing (Komander and Rape, 2012).
 Additionally, typically destabilizing substitutions such as Proline or Tryptophan generally become more deleterious under perturbation.

-## Specific residues connect different stresses to Ub protein-protein interactions
+### Specific residues connect different stresses to Ub protein-protein interactions

-We also investigated specific signals outside of the shared sensitizing response (
+We also investigated specific signals outside of the shared sensitizing response (Figure 9B).
+We identified perturbation specific mutations by comparing the change in fitness scores of each of the sensitizing perturbations (Figure 9—source data 2, 3).
+Because these mutants are not sensitized by all of the perturbations they likely alter binding to specific adaptors, conjugation machinery, or substrates.
+Most of these perturbation specific mutants are tolerated in Caffeine and HU, but sensitized by DTT treatment.
+However, the H68Y mutation differs as DTT and HU treatments sensitize this mutation whereas Caffeine treatment does not.
+His68 is an important position found at the interface between Ub and adaptor domains such as UIM and UBA domains.
+These domains are important for the trafficking of ubiquitinated proteins.
+His68 lies adjacent to the hydrophobic patch and binding to UIM domains is reduced when it is protonated (Fujiwara et al., 2004).
+In contrast, when His68 is mutated to Val in Ub, the binding to UIM domains is increased, likely mimicking the deprotonated state that forms a hydrophobic surface (Fujiwara et al., 2004).

 ![Figure 9.](https://cdn.elifesciences.org/articles/15802/elife-15802-fig9-v2.jpg)

 **Figure 9.:** (A) DMSO fitness - Caffeine fitness vs. DMSO fitness - DTT fitness.
 The markers are colored based on DMSO fitness - Hydroxyurea fitness.
 (B) DMSO fitness - Caffeine fitness vs. DMSO fitness - Hydroxyurea fitness.
 The markers are colored based on DMSO fitness - DTT fitness.
 (C) DMSO fitness - DTT fitness vs. DMSO fitness - Hydroxyurea fitness.
-The markers are colored based on DMSO fitness - Caffeine fitness.DOI: http://dx.doi.org/10.7554/eLife.15802.01610.7554/eLife.15802.017Figure 9—source data 1.Mutants in the shared response were determined by fitting a line to the fitness scores.
-The distance from each point to that line was calculated.
-If the distance was less than 0.1 and the average Δ (DMSO - Perturbation) fitness was less than -0.2 the mutant was considered part of the shared response.
-E1 activity relative to WT Ub (Roscoe and Bolon, 2014) is listed and may explain the sensitization of some of the shared response mutants.DOI: http://dx.doi.org/10.7554/eLife.15802.01710.7554/eLife.15802.018Figure 9—source data 2.Perturbation specific mutations were determined by fitting a line to the delta (DMSO - perturbation) fitness scores.
-The distance from each point to that line was calculated.
-If the distance was greater than 0.35 the mutant was classified as perturbation specific.
-Mutants with high experimental errors were deemed outliers and removed from this list.DOI: http://dx.doi.org/10.7554/eLife.15802.01810.7554/eLife.15802.019Figure 9—source data 3.DOI: http://dx.doi.org/10.7554/eLife.15802.019
+The markers are colored based on DMSO fitness - Caffeine fitness.

 Lys11 is similarly important for Ub biology and shows a specific sensitization to DTT.
 Lys11 linked poly-Ub chains are the second most abundant linkage in yeast.
 These chains likely signal for degradation by the proteasome, like Lys48 linked chains, and have been implicated in the response to ER stress (Xu et al., 2009).
 In DMSO all substitutions, except to negative and aromatic residues, are tolerated.
 However, substitutions to Leu, Ile, His and Asn are sensitized uniquely in DTT.
 These data suggest that Lys11 is mediating an interaction to DTT induced stress.
 Although previous studies have indicated a synthetic lethal interaction between Lys11Arg and DTT (Xu et al., 2009), in our experiments, at lower DTT concentrations, the relatively high fitness of Lys11Arg suggests that the structural role of the positively charged residues and not poly-Lys11 Ub linkages may dominate the physiological response.